macromeer/macromeer.github.io/README.md

 # [ORCID: 0000-0003-4501-6121](https://orcid.org/0000-0003-4501-6121)

 Early postdoc with expertise in computational biophysics (cell- to tissue level), image analysis, and modeling.
 Specializing in biological tissue regeneration.
-Proven ability to develop and apply computational frameworks to elucidate biological mechanisms.
+Proven ability to develop and apply computational approaches to elucidate biological mechanisms.
 Currently studying cell behavior in injured zebrafish hearts to understand the tissue regenerative process.

 ## **Experience**
 - **Postdoc** (2023 - Present)